New Middle School Student FAQ

 Jill Owen, the school nurse, or Ms. Bennett can distribute pain medications only if we have a signed medical form on file.
 Contact Ms. Owen about prescriptions that need to be taken during the day.
 Students may not keep medication in their lockers.

-- All middle school students and parents should enter by the middle school office.
+- All middle school students should enter by the middle school office.
 You will not be able to enter the 5th/6th hallway once school begins.

 - Doors lock after 8:00 am and you will need to be buzzed in.

-- All visitors must sign in and get a visitor’s pass.
+- All parents and visitors must sign in at the Main Office and get a visitor’s pass.

 - Homework will be posted online using My BackPack.
 All parents will receive an email with account information prior to the start of school.
 Students will be taught how to use this system during the first few weeks of school.